Department of Anthropology

 My teaching stresses the importance of linking data and theory, and the central role played by material culture in social process.
 Trained as a four-field anthropologist, my undergraduate anthropology courses span three of the discipline’s subfields.
 At the graduate level, I teach two required courses (History, Method, and Theory of Archaeology and Ecological Anthropology) and several electives (including Landscape and Settlement and The Archaeology of Household and Residence).

-Prospective students: Wari Camp offers many productive avenues of research for new students.
-In addition to a variety of different kinds of artifact analyses, students can find suitable thesis and dissertation topics in field studies of terrain modifications, agrarian technologies, household economies, and ritual practices (to name just a few possibilities).
+Prospective students: I am accepting MA and PhD students.
+My investigations at Wari Camp offer many exciting avenues of research.
+In addition to a variety of different kinds of artifact analyses, students can find suitable thesis and dissertation topics in field studies of terrain modifications, agrarian technologies, household, neighborhood, and ward economies, ritual practices, and water management.
+Last but not least, Wari Camp affords important opportunities for students interested in spatial analysis, LiDAR and other forms of remote sensing.

 2003 - "Space and the limits to community."
 In Perspectives on Ancient Maya Rural Complexity, edited by G. Iannone and S. Connell, pp. 82-93.
 The Cotsen Institute of Archaeology, University of California, Los Angeles.